 Last year, I had the pleasure of returning to the home of my ancestors after nine long years.
 I may have grown up in Cavite and it may have been the place where my roots lie, but I feel that Misamis Oriental is still vital part of my being.
 It felt good to be in a town full of people whose surnames (and middle names) are the same as mine.
 You see, it is very unusual to meet someone here in Luzon who’s also an Agcopra.
 Anyway, I had the time of my life experiencing things for the first time with my Mama and Papa.

-The reason why we set off for Misamis Oriental or MisOr, as we call it, is to attend my Ate Chin’s wedding.
+The reason why we set off for Misamis Oriental or MisOr, as we call it, was to attend my Ate Chin’s wedding.
 It was originally supposed to be just my parents, but since I was still unemployed that time and I got nothing else better to do, they decided to count me in.

 It was in 2007 when we first went to MisOr.
 That trip makes me nostalgic up to this day.
 Our Lola Puring was still alive back then, as well as Papa Toto.
 I can still remember the place almost vividly.
 I am fully aware that nothing has ever been the same since 2007.
 Nevertheless, I was excited to come back.